-I do advise you to wear something made of cotton or a synthetic fabric that doesn’t shed its fibers while you’re working.
+I advise you to wear something made of cotton or a synthetic fabric that doesn’t shed its fibers while you’re working.

 Rolling my paste finely, I’ll cut out ten petals, five for each flower, smoothing the edges as I cut them to remove any surplus paste.

-The paste I am not using is going into my store, and I’m putting all but one of the petals under cling film/plastic wrap so they don’t dry out.
+The paste I am not using is going into my store, and I’m putting all but one of the petals under cling film/plastic wrap, so they don’t dry out.

 After dusting my board and the petal with cornflour, I’m using the end of my fine paintbrush to roll out the edge of the petal, so it’s very thin and slightly wavy.
 Then laying the petal on my hand and using my ball tool, I’m going to just slightly hollow it out, so it takes on a petal shape.

-Then, being careful not to flatten it out, cover it lightly with the cling film/plastic wrap, so it doesn’t dry out too quickly as I want to shape it into the calyx.
+Then, being careful not to flatten it out, cover it lightly with the cling film/plastic wrap so it doesn’t dry out too quickly as I want to shape it into the calyx.

-I know lots of people use a foam pad on a firm surface when they are working on gumpaste with flower making tools, but it’s a matter of choice how you work and which way you find is easiest.
+I know lots of people use a foam pad on a firm surface when working on gumpaste with flower making tools, but it’s a matter of choice how you work and which way you find is easiest.
 I was taught how to work using my hand for support while shaping the gumpaste, and I find I have more control over what I am doing.

 Before I started making this video, I did have a go at working on a foam pad, and it was OK for some things, but I need more practice.
 However, there are still techniques I find I have more control over by doing them on my hand.